sivakumarbdu/swarm-bot/README.md

 swarm-bot will help to to provision new swarm cluster with docker-machine.
 Simple you can manage deploy with this bash script.

+### Requirement
+Before get started with swarm-bot, make sure you have installed docker, docker-machine and you have access to docker without sudo command.

+Check docker post installation steps https://docs.docker.com/install/linux/linux-postinstall/

 ### Environments

 swarm-bot allow to manage multiple environments.
 Right now its support to manage dev, staging and production environment.
 Each environment will have dedicated config file under deploy folder.